We believe that with hope, respect, and caring, real recovery is possible.

 Chief Executive Officer

-Jay Higham is an experienced health care services executive with over 30 years of experience driving organizational success in high growth, multi-location, emerging health care businesses.
+Jay Higham is an experienced healthcare services executive with over 30 years of experience driving organizational success in high growth, multi-location, emerging healthcare businesses.
 He has been recognized for consistently leading business expansion through infrastructure development, new or repositioned products and services, pricing and financing models, market expansion, acquisitions and new location development.
-He is adept at sourcing public and private capital, and has the investor and community relations expertise required for expanded market penetration.
+He is adept at sourcing public and private capital and has the investor and community relations expertise required for expanded market penetration.

 Jay is passionate about BHG’s mission to help solve the growing opioid addiction epidemic in the United States.
 In joining BHG, his vision was to help expand access to medication-assisted treatment, the gold standard of care.
 In support of these efforts, he directed and oversaw the development of the Revenue Cycle Management Department, increasing BHG’s ability to partner with 3rd party providers.
 Jay has also been committed to improving BHG facilities and technology across the company.
-As CEO, he has led the company in a dedication to providing high-quality care under the disease model of addiction.
+As CEO, he has led the company with a dedication to providing high-quality care under the disease model of addiction.

 Prior to joining BHG, Jay was Chairman, President, and CEO of IntegraMed America, Inc., a Nasdaq-listed company that was the leading provider of infertility and varicose vein treatments in the United States.
 During a 10-year period, he led the company’s growth from four locations in New York to a national network of over 175 locations.